-You may have heard of some of the big-name online payment gateway providers such as PayPal, Apple Pay, and Amazon Pay, but which is the best option for your eCommerce business?
+You may have heard of some of the big-name online payment gateway providers such as Stripe, Apple Pay, and Amazon Pay, but which is the best option for your eCommerce business?
 Read on to discover more about the world of online transactions so you can choose the best payment gateway for your needs.

 - What is a payment gateway?